 How to avoid “appointment-only” LGBTQIAP+ representation

-Sherlock Communications > Latest Posts > Diversity > How to avoid “appointment-only” LGBTQIAP+ representation
+Sherlock Communications > Latest Posts > Communication in Latin America > How to avoid “appointment-only” LGBTQIAP+ representation

 Brands need to bear minority groups in mind all year round if they really want to be allies towards structural change